Skip to main content

 How It Works

-2. Intercept — The call is captured before reaching the MCP server
+2. Intercept — The call is captured before reaching the MCP server or before the local tool runs

 3. Policy evaluation — The call is checked against your organization’s policies